Gil Gullickson was raised on a Langford, South Dakota, farm that he now owns.

 A 1988 graduate of Cornell University's College of Agriculture & Life Sciences, he has been a freelance writer since 1995.
 Werblow has covered agriculture on six continents for an array of magazines.

 Werblow has received writing and photography awards from the American Agricultural Editors Association/Ag Communicators Network and the Livestock Publications Council.
-He has been named AAEA/ACN Writer of the Year four times and has earned the organization's Master Writer, Master Photographer and Fellow honors.
+He has been named AAEA/ACN Writer of the Year five times and has earned the organization's Master Writer, Master Photographer and Fellow honors.

 Steve's work as vice president and as a member of the Executive Committee of the International Federation of Agricultural Journalists has also provided him with great opportunities to bring stories from around the world to readers of The Furrow.

 Nate has worked in creative services since graduating with a commercial design degree – with an emphasis in photography and print technology – in 1999

 After working at several small shops and running a small creative services studio, he joined the John Deere marketing group in 2007, where he was the art director for the Parts & Service advertising group, Small Tractor advertising group, and finally the creative director for the Content Marketing group.
 In this position Werner functioned as the designer of The Furrow and Homestead, as well as a co-creator, producer and sound engineer of "On Life and Land", The Furrow's podcast.